 The man with the spoon is coming back again to the links, and this seems to be the most convenient opportunity for a few remarks on play with this club-the baffy, as it is frequently called.
-One rarely mentions the spoon without being reminded of the difficulty as to the nomenclature of golf which beset a certain Frenchman on his first introduction to the game.
-"They zay to me," he complained, ""Will you take ze tee?' and I answer, 'Ah, oui,' but they give me no tea, but make a leetle hill with the sand.
-Then they zay, 'Will you take the spoon?'
-They have give me no tea, but no matter.
-I answer again, 'Ah, oui, monsieur,' but they give no spoon either.
-So I give up the thought of the tea, and play with the new club that they do give to me."
-However, that is neither here nor there. baffy, or spoon, is a very useful club, which at one time was a great favourite with many fine players, and if it has of late years been largely superseded by the cleek, it is still most valuable to those players who are not so skilful or reliable with this latter instrument as they would like to be.
-The baffy demands, for the achievement of such success as it can afford, a fairly good lie, and when this is given it is a tolerably easy club to play with.
-A good lie is essential because of its wooden head and long face, which prevent it from getting down to the ball when the latter is at all cupped, as the cleek would do, or as the brassy may be made to do when the jab shot is played.
-The baffy with its long face cannot be burrowed into the turf so easily, nor can it nick in between the ball and the side of the cup, but it makes a bridge over it, as it were, and thus takes the ball right on the top and moves it only a few yards.
-A cleek would take the turf and the ball and make a good hit.
-Therefore, when the lie is not reasonably perfect, the baffy is of little use, though in favourable circumstances it is a useful stick.
+It is a very useful club, which at one time was a great favourite with many fine players, and if it has of late years been largely superseded by the cleek, it is still most valuable to those players who are not so skilful or reliable with this latter club as they would like to be.
+The baffy demands a fairly good lie, and when this is given it is an easy club to play with.
+A good lie is essential because of its wooden head and long face, which prevent it from getting down to the ball when the latter is at all cupped, as the cleek would do, or as the brassy may be made to do when the jab shot is played. baffy with its long face cannot be burrowed into the turf so easily, nor can it nick in between the ball and the side of the cup, but it makes a bridge over it, as it were, and thus takes the ball right on the top and moves it only a few yards.
+A cleek would take the turf and the ball and make a good stroke.
+Therefore, when the lie is not reasonably good, the baffy is of little use, though in favourable circumstances it is a useful club.
 The shaft should be slightly longer than that of the cleek, but appreciably shorter than that of the brassy, and it should be fairly stiff.
 Its face, as already remarked, is much longer than that of the brassy, and it is given several degrees more loft.

 The method of play with the spoon is very much the same as with the brassy, with only such modifications as are apparently necessary.
 For example, the club being shorter, the feet will be placed slightly nearer to the ball; and although the baffy calls for a fairly long swing, the player will find that he is naturally indisposed to take the club head so far round to his back as he was with the other and longer wooden clubs.
 In other respects, the upward and downward swing, the grip, the follow-through, and everything else are the same.
-With many players the club is a particular favourite for the tee shot at short holes of, say, 140 to 160 yards length with a tolerably high bunker guarding the green-a type of hole very frequently encountered, and which simply calls for steady, sure play to get the bogey 3.
-The baffy does its work very well in circumstances of this kind, and the ball is brought up fairly quickly upon the green; but the man who is skilled with his irons will usually prefer one of them for the stroke, and will get the coveted 2 as often as the man with the spoon.
+With many players the club is a particular favourite for the tee shot at short holes of, say, 170 to 180 yards length with a tolerably high bunker guarding the green-a type of hole very frequently encountered, and which simply calls for steady, sure play to get the bogey 3.
+The baffy does its work very well in circumstances of this kind, and the ball is brought up fairly quickly upon the green; but the man who is skilled with his irons will usually prefer one of them for the stroke, and will get the coveted 3 as often as the man with the spoon.

-CHAPTER VIII
+CHAPTER VI